meteor/procmon/README.md

-# resource_logging
+# procmon
-A Go library to send resource consumption data to data dog
+A Go library to send resource consumption data to datadog